-The periods between childhood and adolescence are critical phases in which we explore and have different experiences in various types of environments.
+The periods of childhood and adolescence are critical phases in which we explore and have different experiences in various types of environments.
 And during this time, we may find ourselves gravitating towards certain activities that bring us joy and happiness.
 As we get older and more life experiences happen to us, we may forget the feeling of expressing our creativity and it gradually becomes repressed.
 Due to social and societal pressures, the idea of sticking to what is “safe” becomes the first priority at the expense of our passion.
-For this week’s blog post, I am going to list the 4 important questions you should ask yourself before deciding whether or not you should pursue the destined path.
+For this week’s blog post, we are going to list the 4 important questions you should ask yourself before deciding whether or not you should pursue the destined path.

-- When do I feel the most happiest?
+- When do I feel the happiest?

 - Take some time to reflect on the memories you have from when you were little to now.
 Think about the activities you used to do by yourself or with friends or family.
 How did you feel?
 How would you describe the environment when participating in this activity?
 How did it impact the person you are today?
-When you start to dig deeper into why you feel the way you do, you’ll start realize that your strengths have been honed from your biggest passions.
+When you start to dig deeper into why you feel the way you do, you’ll start realizing that your strengths have been honed from your biggest passions.

 2. If finances weren’t an issue, what would I pursue?